matozoid/vice-emulator-build-script/README.md

 The instructions are in a rather annoying format, they can't be easily copy-pasted.
 The script in this repo is simply all the instructions in a single shell file.
 That should make getting Vice to run an easy task!

+Another option is [this project](https://github.com/lharsfalvi/vice-roms-deb) that builds a debian package for the ROM dumps;